evannwes/course-Complete_iOS_Tutorial_for_Beginner-1.3-Materials/README.md

 This full course of this lesson can be found in https://appdevelopments.co/course/fullios

 ### Copyright
-The materials not not for distribution and it is only meant to be used in the for the lesson.
+The materials are not for distribution and it is only meant to be used in the for the lesson.